Mark Pack, Baron Pack: Career

 Pack worked as an IT administrator, before working for the Liberal Democrats from 2000 to 2009.
 He then worked in communications consultancy for MHP Communications, and then Teneo (at the time under the Blue Rubicon brand), from 2009 to 2019.

 Pack was on the editorial board for the Journal of Liberal History.
 He was a visiting lecturer at City University.

 While working for the Liberal Democrats, Pack was Head of Innovations, running the party's 2001 and 2005 Internet general election campaigns.
 He was the Campaign Manager for the Hornsey & Wood Green constituency from 1998 to 2005.
 Pack is a long-time Liberal Democrat blogger.
 He was co-editor of the blog Liberal Democrat Voice until 2013.
 Since 2011, he has edited Liberal Democrat Newswire, his monthly email newsletter about the party.

 Pack stood to be the president of the Liberal Democrats in 2019, with his candidacy supported by MPs Layla Moran and Tom Brake, and MEP Catherine Bearder among others.
 The only other candidate was MP Christine Jardine.
 Pack was elected by 14,381 (58.6%) to 10,164 votes (41.4%) and began his term on 1 January 2020.
 As Jo Swinson, previously the leader of the party, had lost her seat in the December general election, the deputy leader Ed Davey and the party president acted as co-leaders until a new permanent leader could be elected.
 Pack thus assumed the acting co-leader role on starting his presidential term on 1 January 2020.
+After being reelected as president once, he stood down from office at the end of 2025.

 Pack ranked 5 out of 50 on the Top 50 Influential Lib Dems of 2020 list.

 Pack was announced to be appointed to the House of Lords as a Liberal Democrat life peer on 20 December 2024 as part of the 2024 Political Peerages.
 He was created Baron Pack, of Crouch Hill in the London Borough of Islington on 29 January 2025.

+Pack writes frequently about political opinion polls, their uses and abuses, publishing a book on this subject in 2022.
+He maintains a database of national voting intention opinion polls, going back to 1943, which he believes to be the largest such dataset.
+This includes an increasing range of party leader and government ratings from other years, including back to the October 1938 Gallup question asking about satisfaction with Neville Chamberlain.